-- 2. Each slave process will dlopen the dynamically loaded library specified by the command line option.
-Each dynamically loaded library must contain six C functions used to interface the wrapperAPI with the dynamically loaded library.
-All six of these required functions will be called in order by each slave.
-These functions will be defined within an extern "C" {} from the wrapperAPI's C++ code.
-Each function will use an error or warning message string variable.
-This message string will be nulled out before each call to one of the five interface functions.
-Any non-null value returned by one of the interface messages will be cached by the wrapperAPI for command message communications with the mpiAPI at a convenient time.
-These messages will be logged into the LDAS logging system by the mpiAPI: - a) The first required C function is used to initialize the dynamically loaded library and to configure the parameterization as defined by the command line option -filterparams.
-It is called once by the master and each slave in the MPI\COMM\WORLD:
+- 1. Each type of search will have its own unique dynamically loaded library. - 2.
+Each dynamically loaded library must contain the LDAS specified interface functions that the wrapperAPI resolves through the dynamically loaded library and systematically calls during execution.
+All calls to interface functions will as specified by the wrapperAPI implementation.
+These functions will be defined within an extern "C" {} construct from the wrapperAPI's C++ code (and if necessary by the dynamically loaded library) in order to allow C naming rules to be properly resolved by the C++ compiler name mangling found in the wrapperAPI. - 3.
+Each function exposed to the wrapperAPI by the dynamically loaded library will use an error or warning message string variable.
+This message string will be nulled out before each call to the any and all interface functions.
+Any non-null value returned by one of the interface messages will be transmitted by the wrapperAPI using command message communications with the mpiAPI at systematic times (once per loop iteration).
+These messages will be logged into the LDAS logging system by the mpiAPI, posted on the web, and displayed by the controlMonitorAPI (see LIGO-T000026-E). - 4.
+The dynamically loaded libraries must support the functional requirements on the wrapperAPI for systematically reporting progress, status, and health of the search to the wrapperAPI in a manner which provides ideally order 10